ajruckman/easyDream/parameters.md

 For `/envision`, this parameter is named `image`.
 For `/meld`, this parameter is named `start`.

 For safety reasons, easyDream can only see images that are hosted on Discord.
 Trying to give easyDream a link to an image *not* uploaded to Discord will not work.
+See [Use images in commands](/easyDream#use-images-in-commands) for how to upload images to Discord.

 -----